ELELAB/Moonlight2_GMA_case_studies/README.md

 Below are instructions on the first steps for reproducing the analyses.
 Afterwards, please see README files in each cancer folder for specifics on how to reproduce analyses for the given cancer type.

+## Structure and content of GitHub and OSF repositories

+This GitHub repository contains scripts associated with the publication with a main folder for each cancer (sub)type.
+Within each cancer (sub)type folder, a subfolder called `scripts` contains the associated scripts.
+The scripts are numered according to the order in which they are run.

+The corresponding OSF repository contains data and results associated with the scripts and is organized in the same way as the GitHub repository with a main folder for each cancer (sub)type.
+Within each cancer (sub)type folder, subfolders called `data` and `results` contain the associated data and results, respectively.
+The results files in `results` are numbered according to the script that generated them.

 ## Installing requirements and reproducing the analysis

 All the analyses have been performed on a GNU/Linux server.